hyperstack-org/hyperstack/README.md

 then in your shell:
 `$ hyper-business-installer`

+This will create directories and install a default business operations handler in your projects `hyperstack/handlers` directory or
+`app/hyperstack/handlers`, depending on your config.

 ## Usage
+You may modify the installed BusinessHandler, for example enable additional authorization.
+See the business_handler.rb file.
-add the business operation class to you config as valid, for security:
+Create a business operations class like below, add the business operation class to you config as valid, for security:
 `Hyperstack.valid_business_class_names = ['earn_money']`

 params are used exactly like hyper-react params.
+Place operation in your projects `hyperstack/operations` directory or `app/hyperstack/operations`, depending on your config.

 Example Operation:
 ```ruby